williampsena/podman-recipes/README.md

 This repository contains Podman examples such as network, volumes, environment variables, and other features.

-# How to build the podman yaml files?
+# How do you play the podman yaml files?

 Always build the podman yaml file from the root directory, for example: